8 Ways to Prepare Your Car for Winter Driving or Storage

 One thing you absolutely want is a fully healthy battery in your car.
 Cold weather can impact the efficacy of a battery, so it’s important to enter the colder months with a battery that’s working well.
 When you go in for maintenance or service, ask if your battery is healthy enough to carry into the winter.

-So an important part of winterizing a car is to keep an emergency kit and first aid kit ready, in case something bad happens.
-In the emergency kit you want things like flares, a blanket, water, a flashlight, gloves, non-perishable snacks, a car battery charger, and a cell phone charger.
+An important part of winterizing a car is to keep an emergency kit and first aid kit ready in case something bad happens.
+You want things like flares, a blanket, water, a flashlight, gloves, non-perishable snacks, a car battery charger, and a cell phone charger.
 And in the first aid kit you want standard equipment like bandaids, gauze, antiseptic wipes, and anti-inflammatories.